 Table 1.
-Pin assignment for the multi-interface connector.
+Pin Assignment for the Multi-Interface Connector.

-3.1 RS232 Data Interface (Standard 9-Wire Configuration)
+4.1 RS232 Data Interface (Standard 9-Wire Configuration)

-The A3LA-RS supports a standard RS232 data interface to a DTE incorporating hardware handshaking and flow control.
+The A3LA-RG supports a standard RS232 data interface to a DTE incorporating hardware handshaking and flow control.
 The RS232 data interface comprises of eight standard RS232 data, control and status signals plus a ground level signal reference as shown in Table 1.
-This interface allows a connected DTE to utilize the A3LA-RS's modem functionality through standard AT and extended sets of AT commands.
-These commands are defined in Appendix A. The A3LA-RS will automatically adjust to the DTE baud rate and override the +IPR setting when dissimilar.
-Autobaud will occur on the following characters 'a', 'A' or CR (carriage return).
-Autobaud will also occur on the escape sequence character, provided this is an odd number of characters.
-Normally this is set to '+' in register S2 (see Appendix A for details).
+This interface allows a connected DTE to utilize the A3LA-RG's modem functionality through standard AT and extended sets of AT commands.
+These commands are defined in Appendix A. The factory-set baud rate is 19,200 bps and can be changed using the IPR command.

-Note that the Ring Indicator is used by the A3LA-RS to indicate that a Mobile Terminated SBD (MT-SBD) message is queued at the gateway.
-Application developers can monitor this pin and apply appropriate AT commands to the A3LA-RS to retrieve the MT-SBD message.
+Note that the Ring Indicator is used by the A3LA-RG to indicate that a Mobile Terminated SBD (MT-SBD) message is queued at the gateway.
+Application developers can monitor this pin and apply appropriate AT commands to the A3LA-RG to retrieve the MT-SBD message.

-3.2 RS232 Data Interface (3-Wire Configuration)
+4.2 RS232 Data Interface (3-Wire Configuration)

 A 3-wire RS232 data interface may also be implemented.
 Because of risk of over-run and data loss especially at high baud rates, the 9-wire interface is the recommended implementation.
-Several steps must be taken to allow 3-wire configuration (i.e. only using S\TX, S\RX, and SIGNAL GND).
-These steps ensure the A3LA-RS and DTE to work together without having hardware handshaking.
+Several steps must be taken to allow 3-wire configuration (i.e. only using S_TX, S_RX, and SIGNAL GND).
+These steps ensure the A3LA-RG and DTE to work together without having hardware handshaking.